 Employee Stock Ownership Plan (ESOP): Using an ESOP, you transition ownership to your employees.
 This method can be a win-win situation as it rewards your staff for their hard work and dedication, while also ensuring business continuity.

 Liquidation: If none of the above strategies are feasible, or if the business is not profitable, the business assets can be sold off to pay creditors, and the business can be closed down.

 “We’ve used Marty’s services for company organization, transfers of ownership, and ongoing maintenance for over 12 years.
 Coming from the UK and opening a branch office in New York, we needed someone who was direct, open and responsive, and Marty had everything under control.”*

 Choosing Your Business Exit Strategy

-Deciding on the right exit strategy is one of the most important decisions a business owner will make.
+Deciding on the right exit strategy in NYC is one of the most important decisions a business owner will make.
 This strategy not only determines how you leave your business but also significantly impacts the legacy of your business, your financial future, and potentially, the futures of your employees and community.